BWStearns/WhiteTruffleScraper/README.md

 Add the arg `persistent=True` if you want it to silently save to a .file in the current direcory.
 You can also assign a file path yourself using the `json_file_name` arg.

+##PSA
+They've updated their APIs, they're now just as informative as they need to be to fill out the (again, lovely) UI.
+Knew it was coming, sorry to anyone else who had noticed this in private and was enjoying the info.

+WhiteTruffle team, thanks for being good sports :)

+I might still improve the Company/Position classes for anyone who has their own persisted dataset and wants to play with it a bit.

 ## Todo
 + Make company/jobs objects so you're not in __getitem__/brackets hell.
 + Some kind of search capability.